rwcitek/docker/_slides/DockerGentleIntro.md

 ## What actions can be performed on a container instance?

+---

+## What actions can be performed on a container instance?

 - CRUD database like operations
   - **C**<span class="fragment">reating - run, create - id/sha, name</span>
   - **R**<span class="fragment">ead/query - inspect</span>
   - **U**<span class="fragment">pdate - change state (pause, stop, start, kill)</span>
   - **D**<span class="fragment">elete - rm</span>

+---

+## What actions CANNOT be performed on a container instance?

 ---

 ## What actions CANNOT be performed on a container instance?